mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <img src="results/figs/vicon_obsolete/stride_detection_exp_43.png" alt="stride detection results on imu data for experiment 43 of VICON dataset">
 --->

 <p align="justify">Thus far, due to some undetected steps in VICON room experiments data (recall that Wagstaff <i>et. al.</i> conducted crawling motion experiments in PyShoe) and self-collected data, we examined 56 experiments coarsely in the training dataset <i><b>(i)</b></i> to correct for undetected steps (they are classified as 0 in ZV signal plot despite them actually being 1, i.e., it is false-negative) and <i><b>(ii)</b></i> to exclude motions like crawling, which are not of type bipedal locomotion.
-As can be seen above, experiments {4, 6, 11, 18, 30, 32, 36, 38, 43} are corrected with manual ZV interval and stride index annotations by utilizing supplementary detectors.
-In <b>plot_vicon_data.py</b> file, right before processing experimental data in a loop, annotated experiments are tagged as -1 as follows:</p>
+As can be seen above, experiments {4, 6, 11, 18, 30, 32, 36, 38, 43} are corrected with ZV interval and stride index annotations by utilizing supplementary detectors.
+In <b>vicon_data.py</b> file, right before processing experimental data in a loop, annotated experiments are tagged as -1 as follows:</p>

 ```
 training_data_tag = [1, 1, 1, -1, 1, -1, 1, 1, 1, 1, -1, 1, 0, 1, 1, 1, 1, -1, 1, 1, 1, 1, 1, 1, 1, 1, 0, 1, 1, -1, 1, -1, 1, 1, 1, -1, 1, -1, 1, 1, 1, 1, -1, 1, 1, 1, 0, 0, -1, 0, 1, 1, 1, 1, 0, 1]